Updated 11 April 2022

-If you have grand plans for expanding your business, you may need additional funding.
-This might be for something as simple as boosting production, or something as ambitious as buying another company.
+If you have big plans for the future, you may need additional funding for business growth.
+This might be for something as simple as boosting production, or a step as ambitious as buying another company.
 It may even be simply to improve your cash flow.
 Whatever your goals, there are various ways to source the necessary finance, each with its own pros and cons.